 Intend to raise the child Catholic

-Are at least 21 years of age and not over 45 at the time of application
+Must be at least 21 years of age and not over 45 at the time of application

-Are in good physical and mental health
+Be in good physical and mental health

 If an applicant does not meet the qualifications, Catholic Family Services will provide in writing information advising the applicant of the Department of Social Services website and a list of licensed child-placement agencies with contact information